jameshfisher/jameshfisher.com/_posts/2017-09-19-what-is-web-push-api.md

 ```

 Hooray, I get a push notification!
-But This borked API means your application server needs
+But this borked API means your application server needs
 separate logic for every possible push service!
 This is pretty rough.